 Members of the Department of Speech-Language-Hearing Sciences (SLHS) are committed to sharing their expertise.
 Our faculty, staff, and students are engaged with many different communities, including those on campus, in the Twin Cities, in greater Minnesota, and across the world.
 Our outreach activities are an important part of both our education and service mission.

-- UMN Initiatives: The University of Minnesota has initiated interdisciplinary projects that address topics related to stuttering, autism and early language development.
+- The University of Minnesota has initiated interdisciplinary projects that address topics related to stuttering, autism, and early language development.

-- Community Partnerships: SLHS partners with schools, businesses, community and professional organizations, and some international universities.
+- SLHS partners with schools, businesses, community and professional organizations, and some international universities.

-- Bi-Lingual and Multicultural Program - This program is designed for students to engage with various cultural and linguistic groups in the community as part of certificate requirements.
+The Bilingual and Multicultural Emphasis program is designed for students to engage with various cultural and linguistic groups in the community as part of certificate requirements.